There is something downright magical about celebrating Christmas in Europe.

 Tallinn’s storybook-style old town hosts one of the most picturesque Christmas markets in Eastern Europe.

-From there, hop a ferry to Helsinki for a Nordic take on the holiday season.
+From there, hop on a ferry to Helsinki for a Nordic take on the holiday season.

 If you happen to be in town for St. Lucia Day on December 13, you’ll get to witness a popular Nordic festival–but if not, there will still be markets, ice skating, and Christmas cheer.